alphasecio/pollinator/README.md

-Start the poll, advance questions, toggle a QR overlay on `/display` for latecomers (disabled during an active question, so it can't accidentally hide one), preview all questions in a side panel at any point, and download final results as CSV once the poll ends.
+Start the poll, advance questions, toggle a QR overlay on `/display` for latecomers (disabled during an active question, so it can't accidentally hide one), preview all questions in a side panel at any point, and download final results once the poll ends — a zip containing the raw CSV and a self-contained HTML recap page, ready to open or share as-is.

 While editing a poll, "Import JSON" / "Export JSON" round-trip the form to/from a `poll.json` file — Export downloads whatever's currently in the